Food Preservation Methods – 11 Ways to Preserve Food at Home

 • Air drying/hang drying

-Dried foods are great when storage space is tight, but not all foods dehydrate well.
+Dehydrated food is lightweight, compact, and shelf-stable when stored properly.
 Store dehydrated foods in a cool, dry location in an airtight container for longest shelf life.

 Foods that dehydrate well include: